KingGhostZ/demo-repo/README.md

 # Demo

-Intro to using github collaboritively.
+Intro to using github with others.